m1ga/ti.tts/README.md

  - pan: Float, Range [ -1 , 1 ], Default 0.
  - pitch: Float, Default 1, lower for lower voice tone, greater to increase.
  - speed: Float, Default 1, 2 double speed, 0.5 half speed.
- - flush: Boolean, FLUSH the speak queque or ADD the text to speak to the queue.
+ - flush: Boolean, FLUSH the speak queque or ADD the text to speak to the queue (only for speak method).
- - blob: Retrive Blob to done event.
+ - blob: Retrive Blob to done event (only for synthesizeToFile method).
+ - filename: File name (only for synthesizeToFile method).
  - uid: Utterance ID.
- - filename: File name for synthesizeToFile.

 ## Notes